Abhishek-Kaushik-0/Abhishek-Kaushik-0/README.md

-🌟 Hey there, I’m so glad you’re here!
+**🌟 Hey there, I’m so glad you’re here!**
+--
 Welcome to my little corner of GitHub!
 I’m an aspiring **Data Analyst** on a mission to explore data, build skills, and share everything I learn along the way.
 Here, you'll find:

 🔍 Projects I’m working on to sharpen my analytics game
-📒 Learnings from my journey with Excel, SQL, Power BI, and Python
-🌱 Real-life progress of someone growing into the data world
+📒 Learnings from my journey with Excel, SQL, Power BI, and N8N 🌱 Real-life progress of someone growing into the data world

 Whether you’re here to find code, get inspired, or just see how someone’s figuring it all out—you’re in the right place!